 I could spend a whole day just photographing the iconic Palm Springs signage against the mountains.
 Like the pool scenes–they don’t change.
 And they won’t change for years to come.
 They’re preserved to perfection.
 I also love the fact that all the architecture is really mindful about the environs.
 Nothing too tall and everything’s integrated with the landscape.
 One of my favorite things to do is rent a bike and ride around the neighborhoods and see all the homes.

-What does “the West” mean to you–is it truly a golden land?
+What does “the West” mean to you?

 There’s just a magnetic pull between me and the West.
 It’s hard to explain.
 Nothing like an early morning in Palm Springs.
 The sun rises early, so my ritual is to wake up at 7 a.m., get an Americano and lounge by the pool, emptying the mind and marveling at the mountains, palms, and cacti.
 The West to me is about the horizon—what’s beyond.
 I’ve always been drawn to vast landscapes, the desert especially.
 It’s really a feeling… following that instinct.
 When something instinctually inspires you, follow it; it will never let you down.